minimapletinytools/animalclub/README.md

 The _Animal Club_  _Genetics_ module is a general purpose genetic expression library written in Haskell. _DNA_ is a bit array.
 When breeding two _DNAs_, 1 bit out of every 2 from each parent is randomly chosen and put together to be the the 2 new bits of child's _DNA_.

-_Genotype_ is a computation on an indexed subset of _DNA_. _AC_ includes several basic computations for either strategically or randomly creating these computations.

-The _GeneBuilder_ monad is a Writer / State monad for creating _Genotypes_.
-The State portion contains hierarchical info about what part of the DNA to operate on.
+_Gene_ is a computation on an indexed subset of _DNA_.
+The _Genotype_ monad is a Writer / State monad for creating computations on _Genes_. _AC_ includes several basic computations for either strategically or randomly creating these computations.
+The State portion contains hierarchical info about what part of the _DNA_ (_Genes_) to operate on.
 The writer portion is where the user writes out computed values with string labels to be read by another program.
 A typical usage might look something like this:

 ```haskell
 import           AnimalClub.Genetics